seife/kernel-obs-build/README.md

 # kernel-obs-build
 OBS build kernels for non-SUSE distributions

-The OBS can use the distribution's kenrel for build VMs, however it needs to be prepared for this task.
+The OBS can use the distribution's kernel for build VMs, however it needs to be prepared for this task.
 So for newer SUSE distributions, there is a package ``kernel-obs-build``, which does exactly that.

 Basically the original kernel is copied to